Raleigh-Durham International Airport Terminal 2, United States of America

 The architect, Fentress Bradburn, was asked to design the terminal to reflect the rolling hills of North Carolina (this is reflected in the curves of the roof).
 The engineering and structural design for the roof design was carried out by Stewart Engineering Solutions in conjunction with Arup in New York City.

-The roof of the terminal required a hybrid structural system consisting of long-span trusses constructed of glue-laminated timber with steel sections.
+The roof of the terminal has a hybrid structural system consisting of long-span trusses constructed of glue-laminated timber with steel sections.
 It is a combination of glue laminate, wood, steel, cables and long spans supported by tension cables extending down to the roof from a steel mast above the roof (15t of structural steel used).

 Operating airlines